Above: Indian council held at Fairbanks, July 1915. (University of Alaska Archives)

 The Tanana-Yukon Historical Society annually recognizes exemplary History Day projects on local or Alaska history; Justina received a certificate and book store gift card for her project.

 With Alaska Native Groups

-The Society facilitates the government-to-government process between Alaska Native groups and the State of Alaska by serving as the fiscal key to the US Army’s formal meetings with Alaska Native tribal entities affected by past, present and future Army activities.
-Meetings are held 2–4 times per year in Tetlin, Northway, Tok, Tanacross, Dot Lake, Eagle, and on Fort Wainwright, and generate a small amount of profit for the Society.
+The Society facilitates the government-to-government process between Alaska Native groups and the U.S. Army Garrison Alaska by serving as a facilitator of formal meetings with tribal entities affected by past, present and future Army activities.
+Meetings are held 2–4 times per year in Tetlin, Northway, Tok, Tanacross, Dot Lake, Eagle, Healy Lake, Nenana and on Fort Wainwright, and generate a small amount of profit for the Society.
 As facilitators, we:

 - Contract for air transport when necessary

 - Reimburse tribal government representatives for their travel costs

 We also work with the Army to discover and maintain Alaska history on military lands by:

 - Digging through abandoned dump sites looking for historic treasures

 - Exploring the architecture of WWII buildings at Fort Richardson (Anchorage) and the Ladd Army Airfield National Historic Landmark area of Fort Wainwright

 - Creating signage to allow visitors to understand military history in Alaska